anoyaro84/anoyaro84.github.io/_posts/2019-12-31-vim-setting.markdown

   <li><a href="https://github.com/gaalcaras/ncm-R">ncm-R</a> - for asynchronous autocompletion when editing R scripts </li>
 </ul>

+Note that `pynvim` and `neovim` are required for some of the plugins. (install via `conda` or `pip`)

 <h3> 3. python sytax support for Snakefile </h3>

-I obtained the <a href="https://bitbucket.org/jayhesselberth/snakemake/src/master/misc/vim/syntax/snakemake.vim">syntax definition of snakemake</a> for vim by Jay Hesselberth (@ University of Colorado), and then merely added the following line to execute `jedi-vim`, which is only executed for python files.
+I obtained the <a href="https://bitbucket.org/jayhesselberth/snakemake/src/master/misc/vim/syntax/snakemake.vim">syntax definition of snakemake</a> for vim by Jay Hesselberth (@ University of Colorado), and then merely added the following line to start `jedi-vim`, which is executed only for python files (`.py`) by default.

 {% highlight shell %}
 runtime! ftplugin/python/jedi.vim after/ftplugin/python/jedi.vim